 There are a number of companies in Malawi which organise tours and/or safaris for travellers.
 They offer services from simple accommodation booking to full length, tailor-made guided tours.
 Their knowledge of Malawi is excellent and they will be able to suggest itineraries to fit all wishes, requirements and budgets.
-They can be viewed here.
+Details of these companies can be viewed here.
+A selection of sample tours that they offer can be seen by clicking here.
+For details of languages which each company can offer guiding in click here.

 Most visitors to Malawi arrive in Lilongwe, which is conveniently centrally located.
 From here, it’s possible to embark on a circuit to the North or a circuit to the South.
 Both north and south of Lilongwe itineraries will sample the variety of Landscape, Wildlife, Lake and Cultural attractions that the country offers; and can be covered in 7 days; though 10 days would not be excessive.